akash-network/website/src/content/Docs/deployments/stable-payment-deployments/index.md

 ### Verify IBC Transfer and Availability of USDC on Akash Network

 - The simplest means of verifying the IBC transfer of USDC was successful and is available in your account on the Akash network is via the Akash CLI.
-- USDC balances can also be verified in Cloudmos Deploy of preferred.
+- USDC balances can also be verified in Akash Console of preferred.

 _**CLI Verification/Command Template**_